yaya2devops/cloudblog/cld60d1q4000109lb5guth3qc.md

 Go's popularity has been on the rise in recent years, and it has been adopted by many large companies such as Uber, Netflix, and Dropbox, as well as open-source projects such as Kubernetes and Docker.

-If you are looking for a new language to try, or if you are interested in building systems, web applications, or network services, Go is definitely worth considering.
-It is a great choice for your next project and you will not regret giving it a try.

 Bonus, check this [Get ChatGPT in Your terminal](https://github.com/gofireflyio/aiac), a go-based project that generates ready-to-use devops code such as terraform configurations, kubernetes manifest files, ansible, dockfiles, and much more with a single command.

 After building your source code, and connecting to the API, set the PATH variable so you can use the tool anywhere.